The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 I like to use both digital and hands-on print resources, so I created both versions of the story.

 The digital story is a clickable, interactive pdf.
 I showed it on my smartboard with my large group of preschoolers as we sang the song.
-Later, I used it on my ipad later with my kindergarteners and first graders.
+Later, I used it on my iPad with my kindergarteners and first graders.
+It’s great for in-class circle time sessions too.

 ![]() |